-Because I had spent every moment taking care of Jim, I really had nothing to do now.
-That’s not really true, I had to plenty to do learning how to take over Jim’s responsibilities!
+Because I had devoted so much time to researching treatment and taking care of Jim, I really had nothing to do now.
+That’s not really true, I had plenty to do learning how to take over Jim’s responsibilities!
 I didn’t even know which bank held our mortgage.
+Hard to imagine that now.
 So there was that, but I really felt lost, like my life no longer had a direction, a compass.
 It’s been 4 years now and this is my little bit of advice:

 Realize that recovery from a loss will take time

 Appreciate every baby step that you accomplish.
 I found it helpful to find something to be grateful for each day.

 This is the last thing I felt like doing and I had to force myself.
 As a matter of fact, I probably would have starved if I hadn’t had a wonderful neighbor watching out for me.
 So force yourself to sleep, exercise (at least get outside and walk a little) and eat.